MailHole/MailHole/docs-src/documentation/intro.md

 * Dashboard to have a look at the processing queue
 * Dashboard to get some metrics of the service like how many mails were received, ...
 * API to check if an attachement was transmitted correctly by passing a prebuilt hash to API or by fetching the attachement details including its hashes
+* Optional authentication at the SMTP server for further tests

 ## Architecture